sulakov/shooter/README.md

 ##  What is this?

 A small 3D first-person shooter game written in **Python** using the **Ursina Engine**.
-The player controls a robot, shoots enemy bots, and progresses through levels.
+The player shoots enemy robots, and progresses through levels.
 Each new level adds more enemies, and the game ends in victory after level 5.

 ![Screenshot](screenshot.png)